 - Wear a MedicAlert ID.
 It could save your life.

-- Call a cab.
+- Get a ride.
 Do not drive if you have consumed alcohol.
 Hypoglycemia and alcohol both impair driving and judgment.

 - Carry sugar.